cloudcreativity/ddd-modules/docs/guide/infrastructure/units-of-work.md

 });
 ```

-It is also possible to defer work to after the unit of work is committed:
+It is also possible to defer work to after the transaction is committed:

 ```php
 $manager->afterCommit(function (): void {